paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

   (B) *Adjustments.—* — Amounts specified in subparagraph (A) shall be adjusted on January 1, 1997, and each January 1 thereafter, to the nearest lower cent increment to reflect changes for the 12-month period ending the preceding November 30 in the series for food away from home of the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.
 Each adjustment shall be based on the unrounded adjustment for the prior 12-month period.

-  (C) *Seamless summer reimbursements.—* — A service institution described in subsection (a)(8) of this section shall be reimbursed for meals and meal supplements in accordance with the applicable provisions under this chapter (other than subparagraphs (A) and (B) of this paragraph and paragraph (4)) and the Child Nutrition Act of 1966 ([42 U.S.C.
+  (C) *Seamless summer reimbursements.—* — A service institution described in subsection (a)(8) shall be reimbursed for meals and meal supplements in accordance with the applicable provisions under this chapter (other than subparagraphs (A) and (B) of this paragraph and paragraph (4)) and the Child Nutrition Act of 1966 ([42 U.S.C.
 1771](./chapter-13a-child-nutrition.md#section-1771) et seq.), as determined by the Secretary.

 (2) Any service institution may only serve lunch and either breakfast or a meal supplement during each day of operation, except that any service institution that is a camp or that serves meals primarily to migrant children may serve up to 3 meals, or 2 meals and 1 supplement, during each day of operation, if (A) the service institution has the administrative capability and the food preparation and food holding capabilities (where applicable) to serve more than one meal per day, and (B) the service period of different meals does not coincide or overlap.